 Access to Markets

-Access to functioning and resilient markets can strengthen household resilience through asset accumulation and livelihood diversification.
+Access to functioning, resilient markets strengthens household resilience by increasing asset accumulation and livelihood diversification.

-Markets have the potential to strengthen resilience by providing sales opportunities and increasing access to inputs, information, and technology that enable households to accumulate assets and diversify incomes.
-There is evidence in some contexts that access to markets has contributed to improved household resilience, but markets must also function well and be adaptable to currency and other shocks in order to provide these benefits.
+Markets can strengthen resilience by providing sales opportunities and increasing access to inputs, information, and technology that enable asset accumulation and income diversification.
+There is evidence in some contexts that access to markets has contributed to improved household resilience.
+But to provide these benefits, markets must also function well and be adaptable to currency and other shocks.

-These opportunities lead to greater asset accumulation and diversification of livelihood risk, which contribute to resilience.
-It should be noted that although markets can provide many opportunities to increase incomes and build resilience, markets themselves are also vulnerable to shocks that can have significant negative impacts on households.
-Markets must therefore be able to withstand and adapt to shocks in order to provide a reliable market for good, services, and employment.
+Markets can provide many opportunities to increase incomes and build resilience.
+However, markets themselves are also vulnerable to shocks that can have significant negative impacts on households.
+To provide reliable goods, services, and employment, markets must be able to withstand and adapt to shocks.

-One project working in the Sahel region found that access to markets was one of the factors associated with households’ ability to maintain food security and recover from shocks.
-Another project, in Burma, found that although access to markets had helped increase production and incomes, households remained vulnerable to shocks.
-It determined that a better understanding of how local markets were influenced by global markets and existing social structures could help improve the market’s ability to improve household resilience.
+In the Sahel, access to markets was associated with households maintaining food security and recovering from shocks.
+In Burma, access to markets helped increase production and incomes, but households remained vulnerable to shocks.
+A better understanding of how local markets are influenced by global markets and existing social structures is needed.

 Using baseline data (December 2013) and Recurrent Monitoring Survey data (collected monthly from Oct 2014-March 2015), the study examines which...